Our church is getting ready to meet again. What’s next?

 maximize MINISTRY | minimize LIABILITY

-Many churches have reached out to the National Center for Life and Liberty to ask questions regarding holding in-person services again.
+Many churches across the country have resumed in-person services again as the country begins to open back up.
 Every state is taking a different approach to re-opening, with extremes on both sides.
 States like Florida, Texas, South Carolina, and North Carolina are allowing churches to freely meet without any interference.
-Illinois, New York, and California are taking more aggressive positions, not allowing mass gatherings, including worship services, through the end of July.
+Illinois, New York, and California are taking more aggressive positions, requiring smaller size gatherings.

 As we state in all of our communications, the NCLL does not direct churches or pastors WHAT to do.
 Our goal as legal professionals is to provide good information to guide your thinking and help you understand your options as you make decisions for your church.
-Below is an outline of how to put together your church’s plan to re-open and begin meeting again without placing yourself, your congregants, or your church in jeopardy.
+Below is an outline of how to put together your church’s plan without placing yourself, your congregants, or your church in jeopardy.

 When it comes to the question of what your church should do, there are three main issues to consider.